| Fishing boats at sunset |

 this-could-be-any-beach-resort-in-the-world, atmosphere.

-Golf carts are common transportation for locals |
+| Golf carts are a favourite transportation |

 As

-soon as you step off the boat you will realize this is very
+soon as you step off the boat, you will realize this is very

 un-Cancun.
 The first clue is the number of golf carts on the road –